Instructions Reference

 #Attribute Value Templates (AVTs)

-Before covering the dynamic construction instructions, you need to understand AVTs — they are the single most-used feature for putting computed values into output attributes.
+Before covering the dynamic construction instructions, you need to understand AVTs.
+AVTs are the most common way to put computed values into output attributes.

 An AVT is any attribute on a literal result element (or on certain XSLT instruction attributes) that contains {expression} placeholders.
 The processor evaluates the XPath expression and substitutes the string result.